natalierapto/EmployeeView/README.md

-* final code and demo to be added *

 Employee View, Natalie Raptoplous

 An app that can add/view/find employees. would include all personal info and things like hourly wages, monthly salary, etc. It would be useful for companies,